Random Alloy Codes and the Fundamental Limits of Coded Distributed Tensors: Introduction

 \section{Introduction}

-Machine learning algorithms have become the dominant tool in the broader computing community.
-A large amount of the success of these algorithms has been due to the availability of large data-sets and more recently the use of hardware optimized to perform multi-linear functions; in particular GPU's are designed to perform large amounts of matrix multiplications and recently TPU's \cite{Jouppi2017IndatacenterPA} have been designed to optimize many tensor, \emph{i.e.,} multi-linear operations.
-This is due to the fact that tensor operations are a fundamental building block for a large number of deep neural network architectures.
-Furthermore, many machine learning algorithms are themselves a tensor operation; \emph{e.g.} regression \cite{Hastie2009TheEO}, matrix factorization \cite{Lee1999LearningTP, Lee2000AlgorithmsFN, Hastie2009TheEO} SP networks \cite{Poon2011SumproductNA}, splines \cite{Hastie2009TheEO}, PCA \cite{Hotelling1933AnalysisOA, Schlkopf1998NonlinearCA, Hastie2009TheEO}, ICA \cite{Comon1994IndependentCA,Roberts2001IndependentCA}, LDA \cite{Hastie2009TheEO}, multi-linear PCA \cite{Kroonenberg1980PrincipalCA, Lathauwer2000OnTB, Lathauwer2000AMS, Vasilescu2004MultilinearIC}, SVM \cite{Boser1992ATA, Cortes2004SupportVectorN, Cristianini2000AnIT}, and, more generally, kernel functions/methods \cite{Aizerman1964TheoreticalFO, Haussler1999ConvolutionKO, Watkins1999KernelsFM, Watkins1999DynamicAK,ShaweTaylor2004KernelMF}.
-In statistical inference, the problem of blind source separation \cite{Comon2010HandbookOB, Sidiropoulos2000BlindPR, Lathauwer2008BlindDO} and the related problem of computing the cumulants \cite{Rao1989TensorMI} are related to the tensor rank decomposition since cumulants are tensors that measure the statistical independence between a collection of random variables.
-Other applications of tensor rank decomposition include data-mining higher order data-sets \cite{Li2008DiscriminantLL} and interpreting MRI \cite{Schultz2008EstimatingCF, Calamante2004DefiningAL}.
-If the dataset has many datapoints then the overall computation, or \textit{job}, is distributed as \textit{tasks} amongst \textit{workers}, which model a distributed network of computing devices.
+Machine learning has become a dominant tool in the broader computing community.
+Its success has been due to the availability of large datasets and more recently the use of hardware optimized to perform multi-linear functions such as GPU's and TPU's, which are a fundamental building block for a large number of deep neural network architectures.
+If the dataset has many data points then the overall computation, or \textit{job}, is distributed as \textit{tasks} amongst \textit{workers}, which model a distributed network of computing devices.
 This solution creates a new problem; stragglers and other faults can severely impact the performance and overall training time.